bwake2012/VariableSizeWindowScene/README.md

 # Variable Size Window Scene

 This is to demonstrate changing the scene dimensions from SwiftUI.
+It also demonstrates ornament positioning and alignment.

 ![Screen Shot](VariableSizeWindowScene.png)